-Field Impacts Mitigation Measures Responsible for Implementation Monitoring Indicator Frequency of Monitoring Cost and Source of Funds human activities, will result to impacts to the sensitive receptors such as residents, businesses, and the community in general.
-Excavation may also damage existing infrastructure (such as water distribution pipes, electricity pylons, etc) located Integrate construction of the various infrastructure sub-projects to be conducted in Benapole (roads and drains etc.) so that different infrastructure is located on opposite sides of the road where feasible and roads and inhabitants are not subjected to repeated disturbance by construction in the same area at different times for different purposes.
+Field Impacts Mitigation Measures Responsible for Implementation Monitoring Indicator Frequency of Monitoring Cost and Source of Funds result to impacts to the sensitive receptors such as residents, businesses, and the community in general.
+Excavation may also damage existing infrastructure (such as water distribution pipes, electricity maximum extent possible; Integrate construction of the various infrastructure Sub-projects to be conducted in Netrokona (roads and drains etc.) so that different infrastructure is located on opposite sides of the road where feasible and roads and inhabitants are not subjected to repeated disturbance by construction in the same area at different times for different purposes.
 Consult with local community to inform them of the nature, duration and likely effects of the construction work, and to identify any local concerns so that these can be addressed.
-Existing infrastructure (such as water distribution pipes, electricity pylons, etc.) shall be relocated before construction starts at the sub-project sites.
+Existing infrastructure (such as water distribution pipes, electricity pylons, etc.) shall be relocated before construction starts at the Sub-project sites.
 Prior permission shall be obtained from respective local authority for use of water for construction.
 Use of water for construction works shall not disturb local water users.
 If construction work is expected to disrupt users of community water bodies, notice to the affected community shall be served 7 days in advance and again 1 day prior to start of construction.
-Ensure any damage to properties and utilities will be restored or compensated to pre-work conditions. finalized during detailed design stage and final location of) subproject components Community health and safety Construction works will impede the access of residents and businesses in limited cases.
+Ensure any damage to properties and utilities will be restored or compensated to pre-work conditions. sites to be finalized during detailed design stage and final location of) Subproject components Community health and safety Construction works will impede the access of residents and businesses in limited cases.
 The impacts are negative but short-term, site-specific within a relatively small area and reversible by mitigation measures.
-Poor safety signage Provide safety signage at all sites visible to public Provide safety barriers near any trenches, and cover trenches with planks during non work hours.
+Provide safety signage at all sites visible to public Provide safety barriers near any trenches, and cover trenches with planks during non work hours.
 Contractor's activities and movement of staff will be restricted to designated construction areas.
-Locations of hot-mix plants, batching plants and crushers (if these establishments are Construction Contractor Number of permanent signages, barricades and flagmen on worksite as per Traffic Management Plan (see Appendix 5 for sample); Number of complaints from sensitive receptors; Visual inspection by PIU and supervision consultants on monthly basis Frequency and sampling sites to be finalized during Cost for implementation of mitigation measures responsibility of contractor.
+Locations of hot-mix plants, batching plants Construction Contractor Number of permanent signages, barricades and flagmen on worksite as per Traffic Management Plan (see Appendix 5 for sample); Number of complaints from Visual inspection by PIU and supervision consultants on monthly basis Frequency and sampling sites to be Cost for implementation of mitigation measures responsibility of contractor.